hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 Okay, so now we get the index of our individual characters in the character set, and then we remove the four characters from the byte array using a handy array function called `suffix-array`.
 For some reason—this will be clearer in a minute—we also bind the third and fourth byte in the array to a variable.
-Thi is half of what we need.
-Now we actually need to figure out how to stitch the original message back together.
+This is half of what we need.
+Now we actually have to figure out how to stitch the original message back together.
 Bit-fiddling time!

 We will have to slice the bytes since each of them only represents six bits of information.
 Thus we end up with three characters rebuilt like this: